opendri/opendri.github.com/guide/chapter4.md

 ***

-### Community Mapping
+### 2. Collecting New Data
 Aggregating data from existing sources rarely creates a usable repository about the current built environment.
-Community mapping develops a network of people who are prepared to collect and (importantly) use data about the exposure of their communities to natural hazards.
-This approach requires bringing together several entities:
+OpenDRI also develops a network of people who are prepared to collect and (importantly) use data about the exposure of their communities to natural hazards.
+This approach generally applies techniques from participatory/community mapping and requires bringing together several entities:

 1. A community mapping partner
 2. A local government sponsor